ARIZONA

 (unknown dates), near Mayer

-Located on Big Bug Creek four miles from town.
+Located on Big Bug Creek about four miles above (northwest of) the town.

 Post at Wickenburg